 Your child can have fun making patterns or completing pictures which this gorgeous Animo Mosaico Peg Board from Djeco Toys.

 Children love picking stickers off and sticking them on things.
 I stock a large range of mosaic sticker activities for this age group including the Janod Mosaic Vehicles and My First Mosaic Pictures.
 Both these sets have raised foam stickers, so little hands can manage them.

 Often spinning tops are given to toddlers and babies – who love to watch them spin but who are too young to spin them themselves.
 By the time your child has reached three, their fine and gross motor skills will have developed so that they will start to manage the pumping action that the spinning top requires.
 These tin spinning tops are really popular on my website and they come in 3 different patterns.

 These books have black and white pages, but use the magic water pen on them and colours and patterns appear on the pages.
 The best thing about these books is that they dry within minutes and when they dry they return to the original black and white form, ready to be used over and over.
 On each page, there are also items to spot and count, adding an educational element to this activity.
 I stock them in Farm.

 At this age, you can introduce magnets to your child.
 I love this Magnetic Pattern Box and also this tin where your child can create funny faces .
 This Magnetic doll is also great for helping your child make clothes choices and imagine scenarios.

 I hope this blog post has given you some inspiration on what to buy for that special three-year-old in your life.
-If you need more ideas, check out my full range of toys for 3-5-year-olds here or my blog on toys for 4 year olds.
-The following blogs might also come in handy – Travel Activities for 3 and 4 year olds and STEM activities for pre-school aged children.
+If you need more ideas, check out my full range of toys for 3-5-year-olds here or my blogs on Affordable Toys for 3 year olds or toys for 4 year olds.
+The following blogs might also come in handy – Top 10 Play Foods, Travel Activities for 3 and 4 year olds, and STEM activities for pre-school aged children.